danigiri/provashell/README.md

 if the IP cannot be reached or the DNS entry does not resolve.
 This test currently attaches to the default network interface.

+####	assertTCPConnect ['message'] <'IP or DNS entry'> <port>

+Connect to the specified address and port using netcat -z (zero I/O flag).
+Will fail if the IP cannot be reached or the DNS entry does not resolve.
+This test currently attaches to the default network interface.

+####	assertDNSLookup ['message'] <'DNS server IP'> <'DNS entry'>

+Try to resolve the DNS entry using the specified DNS server.
+Will fail if the nameserver cannot be reached or the DNS entry does not resolve using that specified nameserver.
+This test currently attaches to the default network interface.

+####	assertPublicDNSLookup ['message'] <'DNS entry'>

+Try to resolve the DNS entry using a public DNS server (namely google's).
+Will fail if the google nameserver cannot be reached or the DNS entry does not resolve corectly.
+This test currently attaches to the default network interface.

 ### Assert function return codes